Impact of Log Parsing on Deep Learning-Based Anomaly Detection

 For log parsing, we executed each of the log parsing techniques with a 2-day timeout.
 Since MoLFI is non-deterministic, we executed it three times.
 In total, we obtained 16 log parsing results (three from the three different executions of MoLFI and 13 from the remaining log parsing techniques) for each dataset.
 For each log parsing result, we computed $\langle \mathit{GA, PA, FTA} \rangle$ using the oracle templates (and the messages matching them) for the corresponding datasets.

 For anomaly detection, we divided the individual log parsing results into two disjoint sets, i.e., a training set and a test set, using a split ratio of 80:20.
+Considering the data leakage problem mentioned by \citet{le2022log}, we used the first 80\% of the logs (in chronological order) for training and the remaining 20\% for testing.
 We trained the anomaly detection techniques on each of the training sets with a 2-day timeout, and used the corresponding test sets to compute $\langle \mathit{PR, RE, F1} \rangle$.
 To account for the randomness of anomaly detection techniques, we repeated the train-and-test process five times and used the average F1 score.